 In January I moved to California…

-On January 1st 2015, after recovering from Xmas dengue fever, I flew to New York City for a few days before embarking on my next flight to San Diego, California.
-I was excited, as me and my fiancee (yes, I was engaged) were making a move from the Netherlands to sunny California, right after finishing our pre-honeymoon in South-East Asia at the end of 2014.
+On January 1st, 2015, after recovering from Xmas dengue fever, I flew to New York City for a few days before embarking on my next flight to San Diego, California.
+I was excited, as me and my fiancee at the time (yes, I was engaged) were making a move from the Netherlands to sunny California, right after finishing our pre-honeymoon in South-East Asia at the end of 2014.

-As fairy tale as it might sound to you it was far off from being a beautiful romantic story.
-The amount of legal documents, money and stress needed in order to get married in the US as a non-US citizen is unbelievable, to the extend that one can easily forget about love in order to focus on actually getting things done.
+As fairy tale as it might sound to you, it was far off from being a beautiful romantic story.
+The amount of legal documents, money, and stress needed in order to get married in the US as a non-US citizen is unbelievable, to the extent that one can easily forget about love in order to focus on actually getting things done.

 I used to live in California before in 2009, but this time was slightly different.
-Incapable to work for months due to various immigration rules I had to spend my days alone at home.
-Without a car in California I was practically unable to do anything on my own and moreover we neither had the money to do much nor had any friends in the area.
+Incapable of working for months due to various immigration rules I had to spend my days alone at home.
+Without a car, in California, I was practically unable to do anything on my own and moreover, we neither had the money to do much nor had any friends in the area.
 Basically, life wasn’t easy.

 While bored out of my mind in San Diego I set up a few side trips to have something to do.
 I revisited Los Angeles after many years and this time I actually fell in love with the city.
 I went to Las Vegas, also on my own, as my fiancee said he has no interest in going on a fully sponsored (!) trip to any of these places.
 His loss.
 I still enjoyed my trip regardless, however that was the time when several friends of mine began to send me messages assuming I suddenly inherited a huge amount of money and live like a spoiled girl staying in luxury hotels and flying helicopters over Sin City.
 I guess that’s all people saw throughout my social media channels and didn’t bother to look and see what I was actually doing.